pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 - The elliptic curve discrete logarithm problem (ECDLP) in G\_1 and G\_2
 - The finite field discrete logarithm problem (FFDLP) in G\_T

-There are other hard problems over pairing-friendly curves, which are used for proving the security of pairing-based cryptography.
-Such problems include computational bilinear Diffie-Hellman (CBDH) problem or bilinear Diffie-Hellman (BDH) Problem, decision bilinear Diffie-Hellman (DBDH) problem, gap DBDH problem, etc {{ECRYPT}}.
+There are other hard problems over pairing-friendly curves used for proving the security of pairing-based cryptography.
+Such problems include computational bilinear Diffie-Hellman (CBDH) problem and bilinear Diffie-Hellman (BDH) Problem, decision bilinear Diffie-Hellman (DBDH) problem, gap DBDH problem, etc {{ECRYPT}}.
 Almost all of these variants are reduced to the hardness of discrete logarithm problems described above and believed to be easier than the discrete logarithm problems.

-There would be the case where the attacker solves these reduced problems to break the pairing-based cryptography.
+There would be the case where the attacker solves these reduced problems to break pairing-based cryptography.
 Since such attacks have not been discovered yet, we discuss the hardness of the discrete logarithm problems in this memo.

 The security level of pairing-friendly curves is estimated by the computational cost of the most efficient algorithm to solve the above discrete logarithm problems.
-The well-known algorithms for solving the discrete logarithm problems includes Pollard's rho algorithm {{Pollard78}}, Index Calculus {{HR83}} and so on.
+The well-known algorithms for solving the discrete logarithm problems include Pollard's rho algorithm {{Pollard78}}, Index Calculus {{HR83}} and so on.
 In order to make index calculus algorithms more efficient, number field sieve (NFS) algorithms are utilized.

 ## Impact of the Recent Attack {#impact}

-In 2016, Kim and Barbulescu proposed a new variant of the NFS algorithms, the extended number field sieve (exTNFS), which drastically reduces the complexity of solving FFDLP {{KB16}}.
+In 2016, Kim and Barbulescu proposed a new variant of the NFS algorithms, the extended tower number field sieve (exTNFS), which drastically reduces the complexity of solving FFDLP {{KB16}}.
 Due to exTNFS, the security level of pairing-friendly curves asymptotically dropped down.
-For instance, Barbulescu and Duquesne estimates that the security of the BN curves which was believed to provide 128 bits of security (BN256, for example) dropped down to approximately 100 bits {{BD18}}.
+For instance, Barbulescu and Duquesne estimated that the security of the BN curves which had been believed to provide 128 bits of security (BN256, for example) dropped down to approximately 100 bits {{BD18}}.

-Some papers show the minimum bitlength of the parameters of pairing-friendly curves for each security level when applying exTNFS as an attacking method for FFDLP.
+Some papers showed the minimum bit length of the parameters of pairing-friendly curves for each security level when applying exTNFS as an attacking method for FFDLP.
-For 128 bits of security, Menezes, Sarkar and Singh estimated the minimum bitlength of p of BN curves after exTNFS as 383 bits, and that of BLS12 curves as 384 bits {{MSS17}}.
+For 128 bits of security, Menezes, Sarkar and Singh estimated the minimum bit length of p of BN curves after exTNFS as 383 bits, and that of BLS12 curves as 384 bits {{MSS17}}.
-For 256 bits of security, Kiyomura et al. estimated the minimum bitlength of p^k of BLS48 curves as 27,410 bits, which implied 572 bits of p {{KIK17}}.
+For 256 bits of security, Kiyomura et al. estimated the minimum bit length of p^k of BLS48 curves as 27,410 bits, which implied 572 bits of p {{KIK17}}.

 # Security Evaluation of Pairing-Friendly Curves {#secure_params}

 We give security evaluation for pairing-friendly curves based on the evaluating method presented in {{security_pfc}}.
 We also introduce secure parameters of pairing-friendly curves for each security level.
 The parameters introduced here are chosen with the consideration of security, efficiency and global acceptance.

-For security, we introduce 100 bits, 128 bits, 192 bits and 256 bits of security.
+For security, we introduce the parameters with 100 bits, 128 bits, 192 bits and 256 bits of security.
 We note that 100 bits of security is no longer secure and recommend 128 bits, 192 bits and 256 bits of security for secure applications.
 We follow TLS 1.3 {{RFC8446}} which specifies the cipher suites with 128 bits and 256 bits of security as mandatory-to-implement for the choice of the security level.